ExistensialReset/flowmosr/core/RESOURCE_METRIC_STANDARDS.md

 # X. ACCESS TO INFORMATION

 - Functional internet or knowledge network access
 - Unrestricted access to educational materials
 - Access to communication infrastructure

 Information deprivation is structural deprivation.

 ---

-# XV.
-EDUCATIONAL & LIFE EXPERIENCE TRAVEL (AGE 7–25)
+# XI.
+CHILDREN & YOUTH TRAVEL

-**All children and youth must have access to extended travel experiences** as part of Baseline.

-**Purpose:** Broaden worldview, cultural understanding, social skills, independence.

-**Guidelines:**
-- Age range: 7–25 years
-- Minimum: **two extended trips per individual**
-- Preferred transport: train, boat, or other mass-transit methods
+**Minimum experience:** Every individual aged 7–25 must have access to at least **two longer journeys** (train, boat, or equivalent), to experience different regions or cultures.

+- Travel is part of Baseline development
+- Must be safe, supervised as appropriate
+- Encourages exposure to diversity and broader understanding of the world
+- Includes access for all children regardless of socioeconomic status

+**Transportation:**

-- **All mass transit for these trips must be free of charge**
+- Mass transit must be free and accessible to all
-- Supervision required under 18 years
-- Optional for adults 25+, encouraged for lifelong enrichment

-**Failure to provide this violates Baseline access** and must be remedied at Node/community level.
+- Travel supports learning, social development, and autonomy

 ---

-# XI.
+# XII.
 VERIFICATION

 Baseline verification occurs at Node level through:

 1. Self-declaration
 2. Peer review
 3. Sensor verification (if available)
 4. LOTUS vote in case of dispute

 Verification must never become surveillance coercion.

 Aggregated data allowed.
 Individual transparency optional.

 ---

-# XII.
+# XIII.
 NON-REVOCABILITY CLAUSE

 Baseline cannot be:

 - Suspended as punishment
 - Withheld for debt
 - Traded for compliance
 - Reduced through majority vote without global amendment

-Any attempt to weaponize Baseline invalidates governance authority.
+Any attempt to weaponize baseline invalidates governance authority.

 ---

-# XIII.
+# XIV.
 REVISION PROTOCOL

 Baseline may only be changed through:

 - Global LOTUS Majority (≥ 66%)
 - Public amendment window
 - Open verification audit

 ---

-# XIV.
-FINAL PRINCIPLE
+# FINAL PRINCIPLE

 If a system cannot guarantee Baseline, it has no moral or structural legitimacy.

 Baseline is the first invariant of Flow.